tygamvrelis/PS5StockHelper/README.md

 FYI: there are probably lots of edge cases I'm not handling.
 I just wanted something quick that would get the job done.
 If you can make it better, feel free to fork or submit a PR.
 Also, this is only focused on Canadian stock, although in principle it could easily be changed to work for stock in other countries too.

+As of now, this checks:
+- Lbabinz's Twitter feed for PlayStation 5 tweets
+- The Sony PlayStation 5 CA Tracker on nowinstock.net

 # Requirements
 You need Python 3.8 so that snscrape will work.